Analytics

 Don’t worry, you’re not alone.
 Many business owners and inexperienced marketers don’t have much spare time to learn all the ins and outs of Google Analytics.

-Below is a starter’s guide to Google Analytics so you can begin gathering essential data for a solid foundation for an effective sales, marketing or advertising campaign:
+Below is a starter’s guide to Google Analytics so you can begin gathering essential data for a solid foundation for an effective sales, marketing, or advertising campaign:

 What Is Google Analytics, and How Does It Work?